ganeshnithyanandam/shared-piggy-bank-2/README.md

 First, we activate four distinct wallets.

-Then in order this following requests and responses can be observed
+Then, in the following order,  requests and responses can be observed.

 - Wallet 1 puts 199999 lovelace
 - Wallet 2 puts 299999 lovelace